OpenEvalProject/evals/manuscripts/elife-20054/v2/manuscript.md

 ## Abstract

-10.7554/eLife.20054.001 The mechanism for the earliest response of central neurons to hypoxia—an increase in voltage-gated sodium current ( I )—has been unknown.
-Here, we show that hypoxia activates the Small Ubiquitin-like Modifier (SUMO) pathway in rat cerebellar granule neurons (CGN) and that SUMOylation of Na Na V 1.2 channels increases I .
-The time-course for SUMOylation of single Na Na V 1.2 channels at the cell surface and changes in I coincide, and both are prevented by mutation of Na Na V 1.2-Lys38 or application of a deSUMOylating enzyme.
+The mechanism for the earliest response of central neurons to hypoxia—an increase in voltage-gated sodium current (INa)—has been unknown.
+Here, we show that hypoxia activates the Small Ubiquitin-like Modifier (SUMO) pathway in rat cerebellar granule neurons (CGN) and that SUMOylation of NaV1.2 channels increases INa.
+The time-course for SUMOylation of single NaV1.2 channels at the cell surface and changes in INa coincide, and both are prevented by mutation of NaV1.2-Lys38 or application of a deSUMOylating enzyme.
 Within 40 s, hypoxia-induced linkage of SUMO1 to the channels is complete, shifting the voltage-dependence of channel activation so that depolarizing steps evoke larger sodium currents.
-Given the recognized role of I in hypoxic brain damage, the SUMO pathway and Na Na V 1.2 are identified as potential targets for neuroprotective interventions.
-DOI: http://dx.doi.org/10.7554/eLife.20054.001
+Given the recognized role of INa in hypoxic brain damage, the SUMO pathway and NaV1.2 are identified as potential targets for neuroprotective interventions.

 ## Introduction